-Our basic and translational science research teams at Penn State Dermatology are using cutting-edge technologies to understand both normal skin biology and a number of inflammatory and autoimmune skin diseases.
-Within our laboratories, we use a variety of model systems, including human patient samples, to discover the mechanisms underlying disease development and identify novel biological targets for future therapies.
-We work closely with our clinical colleagues, bioinformaticians, and other researchers to provide a multidisciplinary team approach to combatting skin diseases.
+The basic and translational science research teams at Penn State Dermatology are using cutting-edge technologies to understand both normal skin biology and a number of inflammatory and autoimmune skin diseases.
+Within the dermatology laboratories, researcheres use a variety of model systems, including human patient samples, to discover the mechanisms underlying disease development and identify novel biological targets for future therapies.
+Researcheres work closely with clinical colleagues, bioinformaticians and other researchers to provide a multidisciplinary team approach to combatting skin diseases.

-- Amanda M. Nelson, PhD – Assistant Professor, Primary Investigator
+- Amanda M. Nelson, PhD – Assistant Professor of Dermatology, principal investigator

-- Diane M. Thiboutot, MD- Professor of Dermatology, Primary Investigator, Vice-Chair for Research for Dermatology, Director of Clinical and Translational Science Research Education
+- Diane M. Thiboutot, MD – Professor of Dermatology, principal investigator, Vice Chair for Research in the Department of Dermatology, Director of Research Education for Penn State Clinical and Translational Science Institute

 - Zhaoyuan Cong – Technician